-I was lucky enough to attend the Inside Retail Live conference during Retail Week in Melbourne this week, and there were some really inspiring retail marketing sessions.
-But for me, Radek Sali, the former chief executive of Swisse, stood out for his presentation about how applying the wellness message to his own corporate culture, as well as the Swisse brand, paid dividends.
+Radek Sali, the former chief executive of Swisse, gave a great presentation in Melbourne at a recent retail event about how applying the wellness message to his own corporate culture, as well as the Swisse brand, paid dividends.

 Sali was candid about some of the hits and misses Swisse experienced while he was at the helm — striking out in the US but winning big in China.

 But essentially his key points were about cut-through, the importance of corporate culture and productivity.